escheffel/femhub-online-lab/README.rst

 burrent directory and in the subdirectory my_module/.
 Replace "basic" with "my_module" where appropriate.
 Go to hermes2d/ and type "cmake .", and then go to hermes2d/hermes2d/modules/my_module/ and type "make".
-If the compilation succeed, you are ready to start developing your new module!
+If the compilation succeeds, you are ready to start developing your new module!

 How to write your own Javascript GUI